opennetadmin/dcm/README.md

 the core.
 There are two files that need to be placed in your operating system somewhere.

-dcm.pl: This is the main program file.
+bin/dcm.pl: This is the main program file.
 It needs to be in `/opt/ona/bin`.
         If you choose to install it elsewhere, like `/usr/local/bin` for instance, you should have a symlink that points to it in `/opt/ona/bin` as there are several ONA related processes that expect it to be there.
         In the event you have not installed ONA in `/opt/ona`, then put it in `$ONABASE/bin`.

-dcm.conf: This is the configuration file for dcm.pl. dcm.pl will look for
+etc/dcm.conf: This is the configuration file for dcm.pl.
+The prefered location
-          the configuration file in the following locations and it will use the first one it finds in this list:
+          is `/opt/ona/etc` but dcm.pl will look for the configuration file in the following locations and will use the first one it finds:

     `'./.dcm/dcm.conf'`,
     `$xdg_config_home . '/dcm/dcm.conf'`,